shimiuh/shimiuh-casestudy/readme.md

 1. We do not expect code that fulfills all aspects of the spec!
 Please do not spend more than a day of your time on this.
 The intent is to understand how you think about problems and write code, not whether you can implement a spec end to end in limited time.
 2. We do not expect a production-ready code base.
 Please feel free to "cut corners" where appropriate: data persistence, infrastructure, and polished front-end design are all areas that could be ignored (or, focused on, if that's your thing!).

-Reach out to arun@bigspring.io with any questions you have.